lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * * A bias factor, that is uses to modulate the effect of this weight.
 * * A position of this weight.

-The following picture tries to depict the relation between the components described above using sample data.
+The following picture depicts the relation between the components described above using sample data.

 ![Mesh elements](mesh_elements.png)